du33169/TabsTray/README.md

 - [ ] sometimes title will overflow card header
 - [ ] Drag-Drop Function conflict with other tab management extensions, for example, Tree Style Tab
 - [ ] thumbnail and card icon not updating on theme update
+- [ ] In-page mode will add color-scheme style to the global html element (develop.mozilla.org)
 - [ ] Drag-Drop not effective on chrome-based browsers
 - [ ] Dynamic Icon not supported on chrome-based browsers